 For example: If the insurance company has recommended an amount of Rs.50 lacs as a settlement amount, but the insured refuses to settle a case.
 After court proceedings, if the actual cost is Rs.55 lacs, then under the hammer clause, an insurance company is liable to pay only Rs.
 50 lacs.
 This is because initially the insured has refuted the proposed settlement amount provided by the insured in good faith.
 The logic is that the insured, out of hubris, did not accept the recommended settlement amount, hence later on he has to bear the financial consequences of court proceedings.

-So if you are purchasing D&O liability policy, it is always advisable not to have a “Hammer Clause” in your policy.
-Since it put restrictions or capping on claim settlement amount.
-At the worst case of harsh hammer clause, it also negates the defence cost, it will only provide the settlement cost amount.
+So if you are purchasing a D&O liability policy, it is always advisable not to have a “Hammer Clause” in your policy even if the cost of insurance is thereby increased.
+Since this clause will put restrictions or a capping on the claim settlement amount.
+At the worst case of a harsh hammer clause, it also negates the defence cost, it will only provide the settlement cost amount.

 Although “Hammer Clause” is considered a negative imposition on your policy, it helps to assess whether you need court proceedings or not since businesses are not well versed with litigation costs and procedures but insurance companies out of their expertise and experience hold a good amount of accountability in their computation of recommended settlement amount so one can avoid hefty litigation or defence cost and go for out-of-court settlement with the help of insurance company.
-Losing in court because of adverse judgement also damages the reputation of the company and invites financial crisis.
+Losing in court because of adverse judgement also damages the reputation of the company and invites financial crises.
 So it is always recommended to study the pros and cons of hammer clause before purchasing directors and officers (D&O) liability insurance.